 …….A term regularly used here at The Rigging Company.
 Yet this small detail appears to elude most, at least when it comes to doing it correctly.
 I always say, “details are what make the difference between a professional job and one that is well, not so professional”.
 If you take notice as to how your standing rigging was pinned and taped, you can usually tell whether or not you were amidst skilled riggers.

 Sizing the cotter pin: The diameter of the cotter pin should be the largest that will fit into the hole.
-In regards to length, choose a pin that is just long enough to bend both legs (no more than 2 times the length of the diameter of the stud or clevis pin).
+In regards to length, choose a pin that is just long enough to bend both legs (approximately 2 times the length of the diameter of the stud or clevis pin).
 Cotter pins that are too long can cause snags and are if nothing else, unsightly.
 Cotter pins that are too short make it difficult to bend the legs and are not secure.

 There are several ways to bend a cotter pin.
 One, is to bend only one leg slightly and position the head so that it is opposite of gravity.
 This is the quickest, yet a safe method of securing a cotter pin.

-Another version would be to bend both legs to an approximate 45 degree angle (see pic on the right, at the chain plate).
+Another version would be to bend both legs to an approximate 30-45 degree angle (see pic on the right, at the chain plate).
 Here the head can be positioned in any direction.
 This is the preferred method in aviation.

 A third version is to bend the legs so that they are at 180 degrees to each other (also pictured right in the turnbuckle).
 Although extremely secure, this method usually only works well within the confines of a turnbuckle body, otherwise the legs stick out too far and might get ‘caught’ up.